Hi Sweet Friends,

 5. Keep your four-legged friends off hot pavement.

 Can you believe that when the air temperature outside is 77 degrees, asphalt in the sun has been measured at 125 degrees?
 That’s piping hot, my friends!
-When temperatures outdoors jump up to 86 or 87 degrees outside, asphalt can sizzle your skin (or your pet’s paws) at 135 to 143 degrees (an egg fries in 5 minutes at 131 degrees)!
+When temperatures outdoors jump up to 86 or 87 degrees, asphalt can sizzle your skin (or your pet’s paws) at 135 to 143 degrees (an egg fries in 5 min at 131 degrees)!
 While most of us have witnessed or experienced the driveway dance of a human in bare feet, we don’t often think of the effect that burning hot surface has on the bare four paws of our companion animals.
 Get more tips for judging how safe the ground temperature is for Fido’s feet here.

-6. Pet Pool safety
+6. Pet pool safety.

 Never leave a dog unattended with access to a swimming pool.
 Even a dog who has never shown interest in getting in the water may accidentally slip in, or give it a try on a hot summer day.
 A dog’s instinct is to turn around and try to get out where they fell in, which may work well in a river or lake, but not in a pool.
 If possible, teach your dog how to swim safely to the steps and get out.
 If you don’t have access to a professional dog trainer, check out Barker Busters Pool Training article here.
 It’s a good idea to do a mini refresher course at the beginning of pool season each year too!
 Child-proof pool fencing can give your pooch an added layer of protection, but keep in mind your dog’s jumping and burrowing ability if you’re relying on that fencing to keep your pooch pool safe when you’re gone.